Net5F/QueuedEvents/README.md

 // You can also peek and empty pop.
 Foo* fooPtr = queue.peek(); // Will be nullptr if queue is empty.

+// You can also do a blocking wait pop. int timeoutUs = 1 * 1000 * 1000; // Time to wait in microseconds.
+bool result = queue.waitPop(receivedFoo, timeoutUs); // Will be false if timed out.

 queue.pop(); // Do this after you're done using the pointer.
 ```